MarkusLange/r_ru-torrent-install-script/README.md

 - rtorrent
   - use of secure open_local instead of open_port from rtorrent with rutorrent (https://github.com/rakshasa/rtorrent/wiki/RPC-Setup-XMLRPC)
   - uses latestest rtorrent.rc direct from rtorrent github (https://github.com/rakshasa/rtorrent/wiki/CONFIG-Template)
-  - uses deamon.mode for rtorrent if possible (rtorrent 0.9.7+)
+  - uses deamon.mode for rtorrent if possible (0.9.7+)
+  - remove session_lock from rtorrent session so a restart works without complications
   - move open_local socket to `/run` and rtorrent basedir to `/srv` (https://ubuntu.com/blog/private-home-directories-for-ubuntu-21-04)
   - add softlink to homedir of the rtorrrent user from the rtorrent basedir

 ## Misc ##
 - rtorrent
   - List of rtorrent versions in different linux distributions/releases (https://repology.org/project/rtorrent/versions)
+  - List of unrar-nonfree versions in different linux distributions/releases (https://repology.org/project/unrar-nonfree/versions)

 ## To-Do's ##
 - more details
 - ~~add screenshots to readme~~
 - ~~more screenshots~~
 - explain the benefits
-- add links as knowledgebase for everyone
+- ~~add links as knowledgebase for everyone~~
 - table of tested Debian based Linux systems
 - add window that shows the local installation with all information